Test/ Repair Loop: Potential Value Stream Bottleneck

 - In the meantime we will need additional Test and Repair capacity to meet the value stream takt time.

-- The Repair operation may require high skills in short supply so enough training should be provided to insure it doesn't become the bottleneck for the total value stream.
+- The Repair operation may require high skills, which are typically in short supply, so enough training should be provided to insure it doesn't become the bottleneck for the total value stream.

 - By developing a robust Repair process we can reduce the average repair time and its standard deviation reducing this risk.